spacebanana420/bananautils/README.md

 # Banana Utils
 My collection of CLI utilities written in multiple languages

-This repository is newborn and as of now there are not many published utilities.
+This repository is newborn and as of now there are not many published utilities

+Most utilities are cross-platform, with the exception of the ones inside Shell, which are made for Linux and Unix/BSD-based systems

 # How to use
 All utilities were written in interpreted languages, and so they require the same interpreters to run.
 Install Lua, Ruby, Python and Bash to run the respective utilities.